cibex/web/web_disable_export_group/README.rst

 =============

-Enable the group *Direct Export* to the users who are allowed to make use of the option 'Export xlsx' from the list view.
+Enable the group *Direct Export* to the users who are allowed to make use of the option 'Export All' from the list view.

 Usage
 =====